vtnerd/MaidSafe-Network-Filesystem/docs/rest_api.md

 };
 ```
 - **Retry**
   - Return a Future to another attempt at the failed operation.
-Be careful of infinite loops - some operations could fail indefinitely (ModifyBlobVersion::Create() for example).
+Be careful of infinite loops - some operations could fail indefinitely.
 If the retry returns an error code `std::errc::not_supported`, then a retry is not possible.
 - **code()**
   - Return error code for the failed operation.